barryclark/jekyll-now/_posts/2021-03-11-Insight-Connect-Plugins.md

 ---

 ## Intro
 Insight Connect is a pretty cool piece of kit from Rapid7.
 Their biggest sales pitch is "No Code" development of workflows.
 That sounds neat, but sometimes it's easier just to peel back a few layers and write your own plugins instead.
-Luckily, they've done a great job at [documenting](https://docs.rapid7.com/insightconnect/create-custom-plugins/).
+Luckily, they've done a great job at [documenting](https://docs.rapid7.com/insightconnect/create-custom-plugins/) it.
 That said, I'm more of a "Cheat Sheet" kinda person... hence this post

 ## Concepts
 Before I jump into the copy/pastes, it's helpful to understand a few things: